rmays3/CS425-Final-Spidercube/README.md

 ## Technical Component

 This game uses the Unity enging and uses Blender for Portia's model.
 This model was made by me.
 You can view all the libraries in the zip file, as it's gargantuan and I don't recognize half the stuff in that folder.
 The ones I actually used were Mathf, vectors and quaternions.
+The music used is "Garden Party" by TRG Banks.  http://freemusicarchive.org/music/TRG_Banks/The_Rainbows_End/Garden_party It is in the public domain but I am not affiliated with the artist and the artist doesn't endorse me.

 - Adaptive Camera/Camera Planning
   - The camera in this game will adjust to view any faces that are blocking the player's view of Portia.
 The camera will also focus on the center of a platform if Portia is there or will be there, then follow Portia freely if she goes out of the center.